Overview

 Each operator's scorecard shows a letter grade (A–F) and six supporting fields.
 All fields are derived from FlightAware flight records and JPXWatch's modeled event-level noise estimates.
 Field definitions:

-• High-noise.
-The number of flights whose modeled event-level noise meets or exceeds JPXWatch's high-noise threshold of 85 dB(A).
+- High-noise.
+The number of flights whose modeled event-level noise meets or exceeds 85 dB at 1,000 ft reference distance.
+JPXWatch terms these 85 dB+ aircraft-profile events; the scorecard column header retains the shorter “High-noise” label for compactness.
 This is a project-defined single-event screening level, distinct from the FAA's 65 dB DNL cumulative exposure threshold.

-• Event level.
-The typical modeled A-weighted noise level for an overflight from this operator, based on FAA/EASA Part 36 aircraft certification data and distance-based propagation assumptions.
+- Event level.
+The typical modeled noise level for an overflight from this operator, based on FAA/EASA Part 36 aircraft certification data and distance-based propagation assumptions.
 A modeled comparative value, not a ground-monitor reading.

 Full methodology follows.